Millard Creek: Hydrology

 Millard Creek is not designated as an impaired waterbody.

 The total sediment load in Millard Creek is 2822343 lb per year.
 Cropland is by far the largest contributor, accounting for 2600926 lb per year.
 Deciduous forest an hay/pastures/grass contribute 93348 and 88255 lb per year respectively.
 The annual sediment load contributed by coniferous forest is 17638 lb, while 13164 lb comes from mixed forest and 9011 lb comes from high-intensity development.

 The annual nitrogen load in Millard Creek is 14604 lb.
 A total of 10509 lb per year comes from cropland, while 1203 lb comes from groundwater and 1194 lb comes from septic systems and 941 lb comes from hay/pastures/grass.
 Deciduous forests contribute 452 lb per year, coniferous forests contribute 128 lb, mixed forests contribute 83 lb, and high-intensity development contributes 64 ft.

 The total phosphorus load in Millard Creek is 1861 lb.
 Annually, 1585 lb comes from cropland, 108 lb comes from groundwater, 76 lb comes from hay/pastures/grass, and 58 lb comes from deciduous forest.
 A total of 12 lb per year comes from coniferous forest, mixed forest and high-intensity development contribute 9 lb each, and septic systems contribute 4 lb per year.

 Point source pollution does not contribute any nitrogen, phosphorus, or sediment to Millard Creek.

 Geography and geology

 The elevation near the mouth of Millard Creek is 778 ft above sea level.
 The elevation near the creek's source is 1458 ft above sea level.

-The geology in the entire watershed of Millard Creek consists of interbedded sedimentary rock of the Catksill Formation.
+The geology in the entire watershed of Millard Creek consists of interbedded sedimentary rock of the Catskill Formation.

 The surficial geology in the vicinity of Millard Creek mostly consists of a till known as Wisconsinan Till.
 However, patches of alluvium, wetlands, and lakes occur along some areas of the creek and the surficial geology on some nearby hills include bedrock consisting of sandstone and shale.
 There is also a patch of alluvial fan near the mouth of the creek.